Marlin Bay Resort and Marina, Marathon, FL

 Scenes around Bill Byrd Marina in North Miami Beach, and Boynton Beach

 We continued our exploration of Miami with a drive out to Key Biscayne.
-It’s a beautiful area!
+What a beautiful area!
 We drove out to the lighthouse, explored the beach and then on to check out the marina at Bill Bagg’s State Park.

 The beautiful light house in Key Biscayne, with views of Miami and “Stiltsville”